 A year after GSK teamed up with Google’s parent company, Alphabet, to set up Galvani Bioelectronics, Kris Famm, who runs the venture, is confident that an implantable device capable of altering electrical impulses in the body is within reach.

 Several teams of academics are competing for a $1m (£770,000) prize promised by Galvani by racing to develop an implant that can record, stimulate and block neural signals, and are testing prototypes in animals.
-Galvani has struck more than 50 partnerships to speed up the development of bioelectronics, but is also […]
+Galvani has struck more than 50 partnerships to speed up the development of bioelectronics, but is also working […]

 No Comments